This is how you Build your Adventure Therapy dream...

 From Idea to implementation...

 Building an Adventure Therapy program is a unique challenge!
 As an Adventure Therapist, you probably understand how to provide effective treatment, but building and growing a program requires a remarkable combination of skills providing therapy, running adventure activities and business management.
 This requires knowledge about facilitating adventure activities, risk management, policies and procedures, starting and running a business / non-profit, working with outfitters, and more… all while maintaining a focus on providing meaningful experiences to your clients!
-For many aspiring adventure therapists, this challenge is exacerbated by the fact some a lot of this information can be hard to find.
+For many aspiring adventure therapists, this challenge is exacerbated by the fact that a lot of this information can be hard to find.
 That is why we created the Adventure Therapy Program Development Series!

 This series provides you with access to SIX courses designed to help you take your Adventure Therapy dream from idea to reality.
 If you have an idea or a plan for the type of Adventure Therapy program you want to build, this course walks you through six different phases to go from vision to implementation, idea to actuality!